Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 11. Sharks

 Sharks are apex predators.
 With almost no natural enemies, sharks keep their ocean ecosystem balanced by maintaining prey populations.
-The sharks remove sick and weak creatures from the population to help ensure healthy breeding.
-By helping to keep the populations balanced sharks promote species diversity and healthier oceans.
+By helping to keep the populations balanced sharks promote species diversity and healthier oceans and marine ecosystems.

 12. Starfish

 Tidal pools, rocky shores, coral reefs, seagrass meadows, kelp forests, and the seafloor down to 20,000ft are home to starfish.
 You’ll find a wide variety of starfish species in coastal habitats.
-They are considered a keystone species due to their prey.
-They prey on animals that do not have natural predators in the ecosystem.
-The removal of starfish allows these organisms to thrive, forcing out other species necessary for the ecosystem’s structure.
+They are considered a keystone species due to the prey they consume.
+They prey on animals that do not have many natural predators in the ecosystem, like mussels, clams, or molluscs, which would quickly overwhelm the ecosystems they are found in if starfish were not there to keep their populations in check.

 13. Hummingbirds